aguyran/aguyran/README.md

 I'm Aryan Gupta, I'm a software developer 👨‍💻 who is passionate about web technologies and have experience working as a team.
 I'm also a self proclaimed weeb and loves to play video games 🎮.

 - 🌱 I’m currently learning Backend
-- 💬 Ask me about: tech, memes, anime, javascript
+- 💬 Ask me about: tech, memes, anime, javascript, typescript
 - 😄 Pronouns: he/him
 - ⚡ Languages: JS, Python, TypeScript